nickmonad/kv/README.md

 `kv` is a simple Redis-compatible key/value store.

 > [!WARNING]
 > Definitely not for production usage.
 Maybe someday.
+Please don't depend on this.

 ## Goals